meliaecodes/conf-customui-userinfo/README.md

 # Forge Hello World

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence space page.
+This project contains a Forge app written in Javascript that displays information about the current user in a Confluence space page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.